talisma-cassoma/Attendance-Management-System/README.md

 - [ ] setup the real time database
     - [ ] captures the instant the class was detected
     - [ ] save the instant the class was detected (update in DB)
-- [x] teachable machine UI for Home/ train page
+- [x] a UI based on the teachable machine